stanleyogada/lite-neovim-distro/guides/NERDFONT.md

    ```

   _MacOS_ \
-Below is a guide in a video in very fast-play, pause, and rewind you need to.
+Below is a guide to a video in high-speed play you may need to pause or slow down the video speed if you need to.

 https://github.com/stanleyogada/simple-neovim-configuration/assets/102979724/75a03348-6a6b-4577-a86e-125555985c43